Smoky Mountain Road is a beautiful, exciting drive in Utah

 The surface of this rocky dirt trail is very rough.
 It’s 78 miles long and links Scenic Byway 12 and Highway 89.
 Smoky Mountain Road is not a loop road; it’s one way.
 You can drive it from the town of Big Water to Escalante or from the town of Escalante to Big Water.
 You'll need high-clearance 4wd in a couple of sections - otherwise a standard auto could get through.
 Just don't try it when it's wet - there are two sections of the road that puddle and become impassable with quicksand.

 How long does it take to drive the Smoky Mountain Road?

-Plan about five-six hours to drive the trail.
-Due its unique location and the climb in elevation over thousands of feet, and passing through remote areas, Driving this high clearance track is no simple undertaking, it is rough and wild.
+Plan about five-six hours to complete the trail without any stop.
+Driving this high clearance track is no simple undertaking, it is rough and wild.
 The road is impassable when wet and during the winter months due to snow.
 It's a beautiful, exciting drive that very few people experience.
 The road crosses numerous washes that can strand a vehicle for days after a rain.
 Be prepared.
 Not recommended to travel alone and carry lots of water, extra food, at least one good spare (two are better), and make sure your vehicle is in good working order.
 The road offers unparalleled views of Lake Powell, the Navajo Mountains, and the Kaiparowits Plateau.
 The elevation of the route varies between 4,500 feet and 6,500 feet, meaning you’ll find relatively moderate temperatures in spring and fall, but it can get quite hot in the summer and cold in the winter.

 Is Smoky Mountain Road dangerous?